 The 10 Best Rocking Horses

 This wiki has been updated 39 times since it was first published in August of 2015.
 There's a reason why rocking horses have been a staple in children's nurseries for hundreds of years -- kids absolutely love them.
 Today's models still retain a sense of timeless charm, but also come with exciting extras, like lights, music and galloping sounds.
 Many offer safety features that will keep mom and dad happy too, including foot straps and easy-grip handles.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes